 The NSW Education Standards Authority (NESA) Educational Measurement and Assessment Research Scholarships

 Are you interested in undertaking PhD research in an aspect of assessment, testing or psychometrics in education contexts?
-Two new scholarships are available and include a regular placement at NESA as part of the package.
+Scholarships are available and include a regular placement at NESA.